 When will AirPower come out?

-Still, Apple has got it working at least - the issues with Apple Watch support have been resolved at least, according to Jon Prosser.
+Does this mean AirPower is over?
+Apple has appearently got it working at least - the issues with Apple Watch support have been resolved at least, according to Jon Prosser.

 Well, you guys wanted a better picture of “C68”... 😏— Jon Prosser (@jon_prosser) June 18, 2020